 I’m also tired of picking sides.
 It’s not just red or blue politics, or even Christian and non.
-It’s this denomination, and that denomination, male and female, black and white, bible versions, high church or low church.
-Some of these are super important issues, and we should blood our heads beating them against the walls built against them.
-But when everyone thinks their opinion or stance is the only acceptable version of an opinion or stance, and I get ticked because they can’t see that it’s obviously mine that’s correct, I get tired.
+It’s this denomination, or that denomination, bible versions, high church or low church, guitar or piano.
+If you can have an opinion about it, we can hate you because you don’t think how we do.
+And when others believe their opinion is the only acceptable opinion (when it’s obviously mine!), I get tired.

 To be clear, I do not enjoy it at the time.
 It’s a painful and annoying reminder that, frankly, does damage to my brittle ego.
-I’m off blustering again about putting on the full armor of Chad, and there’s Jesus shrugging off his godliness.
-The creator of every Tom, Dick & Venus, becoming a single cell.
+I’m off blustering again about putting on the full armor of Chad, and there’s Jesus shrugging off his godliness to die for me.
+The creator of every Tom, Dick & Saturn, becoming a single cell.
 Born in the usual traumatic way.
 The God who spoke and giraffes happened became a baby who could neither control what food went in, or where and when it came out.
 My ego is gnawing at me like a sewer rat because I’m worried enough people won’t read my stupid blog, and God humbly takes on the form of that which he formed with his own hands—a lump of living, thinking clay like me.

 That’s the path I’m supposed to follow.
 The Jesus way.
 Upside down and crazy.
-But I’m over here thinking maybe I’m the special one—the one trustworthy enough to not have to be quite as humble and servant-like.
+But I’m over here thinking I’m the special one—the one smart and holy enough to not have to be quite as humble.
 I’m special; a little ahead of you other guys.
 Surely he wouldn’t have given me such an active desire to share my righteous truth if it wasn’t his will.
-But, no. Jesus is all: touching the sick and loving sinners.
+But, no. Once again, I see Jesus is over there touching the sick and loving sinners.
 And, seeing him as he is—again—brings me to my knees.